Flexible legal talent is now a fixture in the toolkit of top performing General Counsel.

 But what differentiates the best legal leaders from the rest is their ability to get maximum value from their service partners - whether that is law firms or from NewLaw providers.

 GC’s can maximise the impact of secondees by taking a few extra steps to prepare the function for incoming flexible counsel.
-In doing so, they will enhance the success of secondments, creating happier clients and legal teams.
+In doing so, they will enhance the success of legal secondments, creating happier clients and legal teams.

 In this article, we will outline how implementing a flexible talent strategy can help drive successful outcomes for your business (reducing costs and maximising value) while creating resilient, happy legal teams.